Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 18:00 UTC 07.02.2021
 (Compatible with older versions)
 - (fix) Corrected that some blueprints had the wrong blueprint snapping mode or had it at all when they shouldn't

+15:00 UTC 08.02.2021
+(Compatible with older versions)
+- (fix) Added ONE missing belt to vanilla 1 car requester buffer ;)

 </details>